Get 80% off your plan for your first 3 months*

 • Next business day: if January 31 falls on a weekend or holiday, the deadline shifts to the following business day

 If you miss the deadline, IRS penalties increase the longer you wait to file.
-For returns due in 2024, the penalty is $60 per form if you file up to 30 days late and increases from there, so it's best to prepare your forms early in January.
+For returns due in 2026, the penalty is $60 per form if you file up to 30 days late and increases from there.
+It's best to prepare your forms early in January.

 1099-NEC vs other 1099 forms

-The 1099-NEC specifically reports non-employee compensation, while other 1099 forms cover different types of income.
-When you understand which form to use, you can stay compliant and avoid filing errors.
+The 1099-NEC specifically reports nonemployee compensation, while other 1099 forms cover different types of income.
+Understanding the differences helps you avoid double-reporting or filing the wrong form.

 The most common 1099 forms differ as follows:

-• 1099-K: reports payments processed through third-party networks like PayPal or credit card processors
+• 1099-K: reports payments processed through third-party networks like PayPal, Venmo, or credit card processors

-Before 2020, payers reported non-employee compensation on the 1099-MISC.
-The IRS reintroduced the 1099-NEC after the PATH Act accelerated the due date to report non-employee compensation, which helped separate contractor payments from other miscellaneous income.
+Before 2020, payers reported nonemployee compensation on the 1099-MISC.
+The IRS reintroduced the 1099-NEC after the PATH Act accelerated the due date.

 What do you have to do as the payer?

 As the payer, you must collect tax information, prepare forms, and meet IRS deadlines.
-Your four key tasks:
+Here are your 4 key tasks:

-1. Collect W-9 forms: request a completed W-9 from each contractor before making payment to obtain their taxpayer identification number
+1. Collect W-9 forms from every contractor before making payments.
+The W-9 gives you their name, address, and taxpayer identification number (TIN).

-3. File with the IRS: submit forms to the IRS and your state tax department (if required) by January 31 of the following year
+3. File with the IRS by January 31 of the following year.

-4. Send copies to payees: provide each non-employee with their 1099-NEC copy by January 31
+4. Send copies to payees by January 31 of the following year.

 Learn more about how Xero can help you with 1099s.